hrothmar/hrothmar.com/guides/2021-06-10 - Venthyr Arms Warrior Legendary, Soulbinds and Conduits Guide - Shadowlands 9-0-5.md

 *If you do not have access to all of these conduits or conduit-slots yet, be sure to leverage tools like Raidbots.com to see what is best for you with your current options.*

 ### Putting it all together
-Now that we've covered the abilities, cooldowns, talents, and our legendary power it's time to combine all of this knowledge together in the <a href="https://hrothmar.com/guides/venthyr-arms-warrior-rotation-guide">Rotation guide</a> which will allow us to pull the best damage possible in all content.
+Now that we've covered the abilities, cooldowns, talents, and our legendary power it's time to combine all of this knowledge together in the [Rotation guide](https://hrothmar.com/guides/venthyr-arms-warrior-rotation-guide) which will allow us to pull the best damage possible in all content.